drawwithcode/2018-group-work-group-07/README.md

 - Voice

-With the speech recognition has been created two interactions.
+With the speech recognition have been created interactions with two animals.

 ![alt text](https://github.com/drawwithcode/2018-group-work-group-07/blob/master/voce%20ok.gif)

-*Voice tool*: saying the name of the animals hidden the user will find two of them.
+*Voice tool*: saying the name of the animals hidden, the user will find two of them.
 In this way, will appear the armadillo and the butterfly.

 - Sound